 Super Bowl Betting Advice

 So now you're wondering, how to bet on the Super Bowl?
-Betting on the Super Bowl is the same as betting on any event.
-The fundamentals of successful betting remain the same.
+Our five Super Bowl betting advices are simple:

 - Stay away from prop bets